-The town itself has a few places not to be missed on your first visit: Cooktown History Centre, Cooktown Cemetery, Singing Ship, Cooktown Railway, and H.M.B Endeavour Reconciliation Rocks.
+The town itself has a few places not to be missed on your first visit: History Centre, Cemetery, Singing Ship, Railway, and H.M.B Endeavour Reconciliation Rocks.
 When you walk along William Daku Park, there are many information signs telling us about the history of one of the oldest towns in Queensland.

 #8 Taste the seafood basket at The Top Pub

-This double-storey historic building cannot be missed as it is standing right in the middle of Cooktown.
+This double-storey historic building cannot be missed as it is standing right in the middle of town.
 It is called Cooktown Hotel, but for some, it is known as The Top Pub or The Toppie.